Springfield Medical Malpractice Lawyer

-St. John's is designated and rated highly as an infant and child friendly hospital.
+St. John's is designated and rated highly as an infant and child-friendly hospital.
 It is also a level one trauma and pediatric critical care center that provides level three perinatal care.
-St. John's experiences birth trauma injury and obstetric injury rates that are in line with the state average.
+St. John's experiences, birth trauma injury, and obstetric injury rates that are in line with the state average.
 Its pediatric care excels in every area assessed and is far ahead of state and national averages.

 The number of accidental incidents in which patients suffer lacerations and puncture wounds during surgical procedures is twice the state average.
 3.43 out of every 1,000 patients were accidentally cut or suffered puncture wounds in unintended areas during operative procedures.
-Accidentally cutting a patient in the wrong location can result in numerous serious complications and increase the risk of infection following surgery.
+Accidentally cutting a patient in the wrong location can result in numerous severe complications and increase the risk of infection following surgery.

 Finally, only 54% of the patients surveyed felt that they understood their treatment and how to manage their illnesses or conditions upon discharge.
-This highlights the need for hospital staff to communicate with and provide better information to their patients so that they may avoid readmission due to a worsening of their conditions, injuries or illnesses.Let us Evaluate Your Springfield Medical Malpractice Case While you Still Have Time
+This revelation highlights the need for hospital staff to communicate with and provide better information to their patients so that they may avoid readmission due to a worsening of their conditions, injuries, or illnesses.

-Illinois law limits the amount of time you have to file a lawsuit and while the statute of limitations is normally two years, there are other factors which may impact the timeframe you have within to file.
-Having one of our Springfield medical malpractice attorneys evaluate your case quickly will provide us with ample time to build your case, gather time sensitive evidence and maximize your chance of success prior to the expiration of your statute of limitations.
+Illinois law limits the amount of time you have to file a lawsuit, and while the statute of limitations is typically two years, other factors may impact the timeframe you have within to file.
+Having one of our Illinois medical malpractice attorneys evaluate your case quickly will provide us with ample time to build your case, gather time-sensitive evidence and maximize your chance of success before the expiration of your statute of limitations.

-Contact us today to arrange a free consultation with one of our Springfield medical malpractice lawyers so that we can review your case, discuss your legal options and guide you through the steps needed to pursue your claim.
+Contact us today to arrange a free consultation with one of our central Illinois personal injury lawyers so that we can review your case, discuss your legal options and guide you through the steps needed to pursue your claim.